What Is Skillsharing?

 What Skills Should You Learn?

-The skills you should learn depend on your current knowledge, your interests, and your industry.
+The skills you should acquire depend on your current knowledge, your interests, and your industry.
 Here are a few ideas for how to determine which skills to focus on:

 - Look at job postings: Scan through job postings that interest you and look for skills mentioned frequently that you don't possess.
 Prioritize learning those.